 The nicest thing about these menu plans is they also include the “baby” cards that you can slip inside a plastic bag along with your freezer meals, so just head out on vacation and everything you need to know about making that meal while traveling is right along with you.
 (Forget the hassle of pulling up a recipe while traveling or bring a big cookbook along for the ride ~ everything you need will be right inside your freezer bag or aluminum foil pan!)

 These menu plans really do make life just a little bit easier when feeding a bunch, and you can just enjoy your time.

 If you're interested in our Menu Planning Made Easy Freezer Meal Series, head on over HERE.

 And if you're not convinced yet that you need these in your life 🙂 you can snag our free freezer meals printable right over HERE to test a few out and see what you think (click the link at the very top of this page and I'll send you a few free freezer meals right away).

-I really didn't even plan to write this post after our freezer meal challenge ended last week, but as I've been using them while we're traveling I couldn't help but want to share them with you!
+I really didn't even plan to write this post once our freezer meal challenge ended, but as I've been using them as we were traveling I couldn't help but want to share them with you!

 Head on over HERE to order these freezer meals if you're interested, and if you've tried out freezer cooking on vacation I'd love to hear how it's worked for you too.
-I love it when you comment, so leave a comment to share your success too!
+I love it when you comment, so leave a comment to share your success with easy vacation meals too!